Embrace Again: Reception

 As of 28 December 2021, Embrace Again had high ratings from advance screening viewers: 9.6 on Taopiaopiao and 9.5 on Maoyan.

 The film has received positive reviews from critics.
 Rao Shuguang, president of the China Film Critics Association, described the film as romantic and warm and said the characters were believable and likeable.
-Zhang Jinfeng of China Film News (中国电影报) said that it was "written with warmth and artistic depth" and called it "a work that depicts a new age, a new journey, and a new hope".
+Zhang Jinfeng of China Film News said that it was "written with warmth and artistic depth" and called it "a work that depicts a new age, a new journey, and a new hope".
 Giving the film 3.5 out of 5 stars, Richard Gray of The Reel Bits called it "a vehicle for national pride and feel-good spirit" but praised its attention to individual characters and its theme of body positivity.

 Critics praised the film's depiction of women, saying the female characters were authentic, brave, and healthy.
 Li Chunli of Guangming Daily said that as a woman, the film's director Xue Xiaolu "quietly gives voice to women; she is expressing women's tastes and depicting women's dignity."